JessicaML/nycda-backend-exam/part 2.md

 beforeUpdate - code that runs before an update, e.g. always set a value on a model before saving it

-beforeCreate - code that runs before an update

-hasMany - add this hook to a model if there is a another model which takes a foreign key constraint from the current model.

-belongsTo - add this hook to a model to reference a foreign key constraint from another model.

 beforeDestroy - for example, delete data from other models that have foriegn keys referencing model data to be deleted.
       onDelete: 'cascade'

+beforeCreate - code that runs before the creation of a row in the database (edited)

 ##6 - What is the difference between database-level validations and application-level validations?